spark-mv/cdn/README.md

 ### How to test in under a minute
 You can test the client side mdoule quickly on your site, from the browser developer console, without enabling CORS on your web sever.
-* Temporarily launch Chrome with command line paremeter --disable-web-security (e.g. "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --disable-web-security).
+* Temporarily launch Chrome with command line paremeter `--disable-web-security`: `"C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --disable-web-security`
 * Go to your video page and launch the developer console (F12), then go to the actual console tab.
-* In console, enter " jQuery.getScript('http://hola.org/player/loader_cdn.js') " and hit enter.
+* In console, enter `jQuery.getScript('http://hola.org/player/loader_cdn.js')` and hit enter.
 Your player will reload.
 Click play to start the video.
 * To verify that client module is working, pause the video and the progress buffer should stop after 30 seconds.
 * If you're curious, you can also switch to the 'network' tab and verify that the video requested from the server in chunks and not as a single, large file.
 * Note: since this is only a simple demo, if you navigate to another video, you may need to reload the JS module.